Distinguished Service to Safety Award

 The 2019 winners were celebrated at the NSC Congress & Expo Sept.
 8 in San Diego.
 Candidates for 2021 will be accepted through Nov.
 9, 2020, and will be celebrated at an upcoming NSC Congress & Expo.

 Candidates must have had a sustained impact on the safety movement at the local, national or international level that resulted in increased injury prevention.
 This may also include advancement of safety theory and research.
-Learn more here.
+Learn more here and submit your nominations.